 4. Hoh The Hoh Tribe has 443 acres of reservation land on the Pacific coast at the mouth of the Hoh River.
-The Hoh Tribe's livelihood depends primarily on fishing, and the tribe manages resources for the environmental, cultural and economic benefit of the tribe and neighbors in the Hoh River watershed. www.hohtribe-nsn.org
+The Hoh Tribe's livelihood depends primarily on fishing, and the tribe manages resources for the environmental, cultural and economic benefit of the tribe and neighbors in the Hoh River watershed. hohtribe-nsn.org

 5. Jamestown S'Klallam The Jamestown S'Klallam Tribe is located on 20 acres along Sequim Bay.
 Jamestown also has land held in trust outside the reservation and owns land in fee.
-The tribal government operates diverse business enterprises including a casino, convenience store, golf course, self-storage, art gallery, construction services and telecommunications services. www.jamest
+The tribal government operates diverse business enterprises including a casino, convenience store, golf course, self-storage, art gallery, construction and telecommunications services, and the Jamestown Healing Clinic. jamestowntribe.org

 6. Kalispel The Kalispel Tribe of Indians has 4,557 acres along the Pend Oreille River north of Spokane and approximately 40 acres of trust land in Airway Heights on which its casino/hotel resort is located.
-The tribe, with 470 members, is a self-sufficient entity with its own business enterprises, education and health care programs, and strong alliances in the broader community. www.kalispeltribe.cor
+The 470-member tribe is a self-sufficient entity with its own business enterprises, education and health care programs, and strong alliances in the broader community. kalispeltribe.com

 7. Lower Elwha Klallam The Lower Elwha Klallam Tribe is located on roughly 1,000 acres in the northern Olympic Peninsula.
 The tribe's enterprises include a casino and its programs.
-Government services encompass public safety, health care, education and natural resources. www.elwha.org
+Government services encompass public safety, health care, education and natural resources. elwha.org

 8. Lummi The Lummi Nation is the third largest tribe in Washington with more than 5,000 members and a 13,000 acre reservation.
 Northwest Indian College is located on the Lummi Reservation.
-Lummi operates a 105-room hotel with convention and meeting space, a casino and retail outlets. www.lummi-nsn.org
+Lummi operates a 206-room hotel with convention and meeting space, a casino and retail outlets. lummi-nsn.gov

 9. Makah The Makah Indian Tribe Reservation is located at Neah Bay at the most northwest point of the continental United States.
-The Makah people rely heavily on the ocean and the forest so many of its members are skilled woodworkers and mariners, and they invest in education programs to provide opportunities for their youth. www.makah.com
+The Makah people rely heavily on the ocean and the forest so many of its members are skilled woodworkers and mariners, and they invest in education programs to provide opportunities for their youth. makah.com

 10. Muckleshoot The Muckleshoot Indian Tribe, with more than 3,000 members, has a reservation in southeast King County.
-The tribe operates major enterprises including Muckleshoot Seafood Products, the White River Amphitheatre, Emerald Downs and Muckleshoot Casino. www.muckleshoot.nsn.us
+The tribe operates major enterprises including Muckleshoot Seafood Products, the White River Amphitheatre, Emerald Downs and Muckleshoot Casino. muckleshoot.nsn.us